World's Smallest Violin: Critical reception

 Initial reception for "World's Smallest Violin" was favorable to mixed.
 Music critic for Variety, A. D. Amorosi wrote that the song did not fit in well with the album's message of an emotionally deep and thought-provoking; however, Amorosi wrote that the song, removed from the album, would work well.
 Zachary Wittman, writer for The Globe, wrote a negative review on the OK Orchestra album itself; however, he found "World's Smallest Violin" to be "passable", saying "[it] is the second passable song on here with a nice melody and a really fun lyrical concept.
 Again though, they ruin it with some horrid turns of phrases.
 I understand the metaphor of the world's smallest violin needing to be played is the equivalent of needing to vent to someone about your mental health, but they did not need to say 'spew my tiny symphony.'"

 Music video

 On the same day as its release, a music video was released for "World's Smallest Violin".
 In the video, AJR performs the song in an apartment while strange things happen around them, such as things breaking, instruments floating, and a tornado blowing papers around the room.
 The video ends with the room and members Adam and Ryan suddenly freezing, as member Jack looks around in confusion.

-The music video had a spike in views after the song went viral; it is currently the most viewed video on AJR's YouTube channel, with 130 million views as of March 5, 2023.
+The music video had a spike in views after the song went viral; it is currently the most viewed video on AJR's YouTube channel, with 245 million views as of August 2025.

-Commercial performance

-Just over a year after the song was initially released, "World's Smallest Violin" went viral on social media platform TikTok, leading to a spike in views on the official music video on YouTube and streams on Spotify.
-It is currently the most viewed video on the AJR YouTube channel.